mrymam/mrymam/README.md

 ### Hi there 👋

-- I am a student at The University of Electro-Communications.
+- I’m a student at The University of Electro-Communications.
+- I want to be Web Developer.
+- I’m interested in DevOps and Server-Side Engineerings.

 ### ⚡ Status